-Privacy policies have become essential for every business website.
-They give your customers peace of mind.
-They let them know exactly how and why you collect and use their personal information.
-And they’re actually required by law in most countries and states.
+Privacy policies, particularly website privacy policies, have become essential for every business website.
+They give your customers peace of mind by letting them know exactly how and why you collect and use their personal information.
+Moreover, they are required by law in most countries and states.

 What Information We Collect and Use